World population: Prehistoric patterns

+Agriculture provided a steady food supply that could be stored for a year or longer in order to minimize the risk of famine.
+Farm production could be expanded by systematic human exertion.
+The new technology of farming meant that the food supply was proportional to the number of workers who could plant and harvest the crops.
+Every new pair of hands meant more food for the community, so children were valued in agricultural societies.
+Later, additional workers found useful work in building irrigation canals and systems that provided a stable water supply for crops, especially in Egypt, Mesopotamia, India, China, Peru and Mexico.
+The population could now grow because new people paid their own way.
+(It would take many centuries before the arable land supply became a limiting factor.)
+However, death rates were high, especially for infants and children, so even with high birth rates growth was slow.
+The same amount of land could support either 1,000 hunters or 100,000 farmers, and it is easy to see which side ultimately would win a fight for the land.
+Farmers gathered in permanent villages, and through a process of warfare consolidated into much larger states, including those in China, India, Egypt and Mesopotamia.
+From 300 to 1400 AD large agricultural states also existed throughout the eastern United States, called the "Hopewell tradition" and "Mississippian cultures".
+They are most famous as Mound Builders, but their culture collapsed (for unknown reasons) by 1500.
+The natives encountered by the English and French were nomadic hunters who supplemented their meat diet with cultivated vegetables.

 Ancient and post-classical history

 Estimates of the population of the world at the time agriculture emerged in around 10,000 BC have ranged between 1 million and 15 million.
 Even earlier, genetic evidence suggests humans may have gone through a population bottleneck of between 1,000 and 10,000 people about 70,000 BC, according to the now largely discredited Toba catastrophe theory.
 By contrast, it is estimated that around 50–60 million people lived in the combined eastern and western Roman Empire in the 4th century AD.

 The Plague of Justinian caused Europe's population to drop by around 50% between the 6th and 8th centuries AD.
 The population of Europe was more than 70 million in 1340.
 From 1340 to 1400, the world's population fell from an estimated 443 million to 350–375 million, with the Indian subcontinent suffering the most tremendous loss and Europe suffering the Black Death pandemic; it took 200 years for European population figures to recover.
 The population of China decreased from 123 million in 1200 to 65 million in 1393, presumably from a combination of Mongol invasions, famine, and plague.